ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 ```

 Additional care SHOULD be taken to improve persistence and long-term preservation of web resources included
-in an RO-Crate as they can be more difficult to archive or move along with the _RO-Crate root_, and
+in an RO-Crate, as they can be more difficult to archive or move along with the _RO-Crate Root_, and
-may change intentionally or unintentionally leaving the RO-Crate with incomplete or outdated information.
+may change intentionally or unintentionally, leaving the RO-Crate with incomplete or outdated information.

 File Data Entries with an `@id` URI outside the _RO-Crate Root_ SHOULD at the time of RO-Crate creation be directly downloadable by a simple non-interactive retrieval (e.g. HTTP GET) of a single data stream, permitting redirections and HTTP/HTTPS authentication.
 For instance, in the example above, <https://zenodo.org/record/3541888> and <https://doi.org/10.5281/zenodo.3541888> cannot be used as `@id` above as retrieving these URLs give a HTML landing page rather than the desired PDF as indicated by `encodingFormat`.